anthonycozart/Case-Studies/README.md

-# Ideas, code, & case studies
+# Old iddeas, code, & case studies

-Including from Wisconsin, Yale, consulting work, and personal interests
+Some of the first lines of python and R I wrote, on case studies and research ideas during 2013-2016.